 Why a think tank?

-Our current moment calls for reflecting, dismantling, and acting.
 This initiative borrows the name and format of a group of people who are assembled and paid to read, discuss, think, and generate ways to address and redress a matter of vital importance.

 What does “non-sited” mean, and how does the group ‘meet’?